aalmiray/java-champions/site/documents/bylaws/bylaws.md

 ### Section 3: Oracle-run meetings
 Oracle may choose to host In-Person and/or Online meetings for the Java Champions

+### Section 4: Decisions during Meetings
+All decisions made during a meeting need to be ratified in the mailing list.

 ## Article IV: Amendments